 Ease of Doing Business IndexTop 15 globally; especially strong in legal, tax, and R&D support

-Switzerland offers unmatched credibility, IP protection, and innovation infrastructureโ€”making it the go-to for founders who think globally and build for resilience and long-term market positioning.
+Switzerland offers unmatched credibility, IP protection, and innovation infrastructure.
+For founders who think globally and build for resilience, this is one of the most respected addresses in the world.

 Geneva Real Estate Market